 What about cold and cough remedies?

 You can buy many other cold and cough remedies at pharmacies.
-There is little evidence that they help fight the infection, but they may be useful for certain symptoms.
+These are suitable for adults and older children only.
+See the information below about giving these remedies to children, and also the separate leaflet Coughs and Colds in Children.
+These remedies do not help fight the infection but they may be useful for certain symptoms.
 For example, a decongestant nasal spray may help to clear a blocked nose.

 In March 2009 an important statement was issued by the Medicines and Healthcare products Regulatory Agency (MHRA) which says:

 "The new advice is that parents and carers should no longer use over-the-counter (OTC) cough and cold medicines in children under 6.
-There is no evidence that they work and can cause side effects, such as allergic reactions, effects on sleep or hallucinations.
+There is no evidence that they work and they can cause side-effects, such as allergic reactions, effects on sleep or hallucinations.

 Note: paracetamol and ibuprofen are not classed as cough and cold medicines and can still be given to children.